 Appointments are available Monday - Friday, during the day and in the evening.

-I am close to tubes, buses and mainline stations including Acton Mainline and Acton Central, plus free parking is available at most times.
+I am close to tubes, buses and mainline stations including Hammersmith tube in Hammersmith and Acton Mainline and Acton Central in Acton, plus free parking is available at most times in Acton.